ourlifeloop/marketing/src/cms/training-faqs/how-do-i-deactivate-a-resident-and-when-should-we-deactivate-a-resident.md

 ---
-question: " How do I deactivate a Resident and when should we deactivate a Resident?"
+question: " How do I deactivate a resident and when should we deactivate a resident?"
 answer: "Click on the \"Residents\" tab.
 Locate the resident you need to deactivate in the resident list.
 Select that resident then click on the \"Edit Resident\" button on the top right.
 On the bottom left, select